 Transatlantic Practice Exchange 2018

-The Transatlantic Practice Exchange is supported by the Oak Foundation and delivered in partnership with the National Alliance to End Homelessness.
-Placements are funded for five frontline homelessness staff to spend a fortnight in the United States, exploring different practice topics and sharing this learning on their return.
-Five participants from the US will be hosted by services here.
-The Exchange aims to inspire new approaches to ending homelessness, and to develop future leaders in the sector.
+The Transatlantic Practice Exchange was supported by the Oak Foundation and delivered in partnership with the National Alliance to End Homelessness.
+In 2014 and 2016-18, the project funded annual placements for five frontline homelessness staff to spend a fortnight in the United States, exploring different practice topics and sharing this learning on their return.
+Each year, five participants from the US were also hosted by services here.
+The Exchange programme has aimed to inspire new approaches to ending homelessness, and to develop future leaders in the sector.

 - Ed Addison, St Mungo's in London - responding to long-term street homelessness through multi-disciplinary outreach